pedrolemos4/LAPR2/docs/UC10 - Notify delayed freelancers (automatically)/UC10 - Notify Delayed Freelancers.md

  From the racional results the conceptual classes promoted to software classes are :

  * Plataform
+ * PaymentTransaction
+ * Organization
- * TaskExecution
+ * Freelancer

  The other software classes (i.e. Pure Fabrication) identify:

  * NotifyFreelancersTask
  * Timer
  * ListFreelancers
- * ListFreelancersToNotify
+ * RegisterFreelancer
- * RegisterTaskExecution
+ * PaymentTransactionList

 ###     Sequence Diagram